The Major and the Minor: Plot

-After her first client, Albert Osborne (Robert Benchley), makes a heavy pass and refuses to take "No" for an answer, Susan Applegate (Ginger Rogers) quits her job as a Revigora System scalp massager and decides to leave New York City and return home to Stevenson, Iowa.
+After her first client, Albert Osborne, makes a heavy pass and refuses to take "No" for an answer, Susan Applegate quits her job as a Revigora System scalp massager and decides to leave New York City and return home to Stevenson, Iowa.
 At the train station, she discovers she has only enough money to cover a half fare, so she disguises herself as a twelve-year-old girl named Su-Su.
-When two suspicious conductors catch her smoking, Su-Su takes refuge in the compartment of Major Philip Kirby (Ray Milland) who, believing she is a frightened child, agrees to let her stay in his compartment until they reach his stop.
+When two suspicious conductors catch her smoking, Su-Su takes refuge in the compartment of Major Philip Kirby who, believing she is a frightened child, agrees to let her stay in his compartment until they reach his stop.

-Ginger Rogers plays Susan Applegate, who passes as a 12-year-old when she cannot afford the increased fare.
+Ginger Rogers plays Susan Applegate, who passes as a 12-year-old when she cannot afford an adult fare.

 Ray Milland plays Major Philip Kirby, who protects "little Su-Su Applegate" from the wolfish teenage cadets during her unplanned detour at the military academy.

 Rita Johnson plays Pamela Hill, Philip's fiancée who pulls strings against his wishes to keep him out of active duty.

 Diana Lynn plays Lucy Hill, Pamela's younger sister, who sees through Susan's masquerade and helps her pull off getting Philip active duty.